furax124/Protect_Loader/README.md

 - 🚧 = Priority Features

 - [X] Create a GUI with Fyne
+- [X] Enhance the shellcode injection (can always do better but waste of time)
 - [ ] Rework it to be more user-friendly (need to add option and bunch of things)
 - [X] Make the code obfuscation with garble
 - [X] Use indirect syscalls